kdeldycke/click-extra/docs/config.md

     echo(f"int_parameter is {int_param!r}")
 ```

-Will raise an error and stop the the CLI execution on unrecognized `random_param` value:
+Will raise an error and stop the CLI execution on unrecognized `random_param` value:

 ```{code-block} shell-session
 ---